oslofjord-twin/oslofjord-website/content/_index.md

 ---
-description: "A Climate Barometer for the Oslo Fjord"
+description: "A Digital Twin for the Oslo Fjord"
 paige:
   style: |
     #paige-collections,